v-azza/v-azza.github.io/_pages/about.md

 I am a Security Operations Analyst working for a market leader in Performing Rights Management, based in the United Kingdom.

+I've worked in Cyber Security for more than 7 years and I bring together a wealth of experience from a huge range of sectors into the work I do everyday.

+Beyond my technical work, I’m passionate about the outdoors.
+Whether I’m hiking, running or working on hands-on DIY projects, I love staying active and embracing new challenges.
+Jiu Jitsu keeps me moving and engaged in friendly competition.

-If you would like to keep in touch or donate to me to help support my work, links to do so are at the bottom of this page.
+If you would like to keep in touch, feel free to use the social buttons at the bottom of the page.
+If you want to help support my work, please use the Ko-Fi link below.